whosandrey/secure_password_manager/docs/architecture.md

 ### CLI and input validation

-Accept commands and interactive input with explicit length limits.
+Commands and interactive input with length restrictions.
-Never print plaintext passwords or include secrets in command-line arguments.
-The credential retrieval mechanism is pending clarification.
+Dont display passwords in plain text, and dont type confidential data in the command line.

 ### Authentication and session control

-Maintain locked and unlocked states.
+Ensure that the “locked” and “unlocked” states are maintained.
-Allow record operations only while the vault is unlocked.
+Allow data modification only when the storage is unlocked.
-Locking or exiting clears the session and sensitive buffers.
+Locking or logging out clears the session and any confidential data.

-There are no separate application accounts.
+Only one user.
-The unlocked vault owner is the application's single user.
+The owner of the unlocked storage is the only user of the application.

 ### Vault management

-Manage service names, usernames and passwords.
+Management of user names and passwords.
-Support adding, listing, retrieving, updating and deleting records.
+Support for adding, viewing the list, retrieving, updating, and deleting records.
-Validate decrypted record structure before using it.
+Verification of the structure of a decrypted record before it is used.

 ### Cryptography

-Use libsodium rather than implementing cryptographic algorithms.
+Use libsodium.

 Proposed scheme:

-- Argon2id derives a key from the master password and a random salt.
+- Argon2id generates a key based on a master password and a random value.
-- XChaCha20-Poly1305 encrypts and authenticates the vault contents.
+- XChaCha20-Poly1305 provides encryption and authentication for the storage contents.
-- Each encryption uses a fresh random nonce.
+- A new nonce is used for each encryption operation.
-- The public header is authenticated as associated data.
+- The exposed header is authenticated as associated data.
-- Unlocking succeeds only after authenticated decryption succeeds.
+- Unlocking occurs only after successful authenticated decryption.

-The master password and encryption key are never saved to disk.
+The master password and encryption key are never stored in disk.
+In this implementation,
-This proposal uses successful authenticated decryption to verify the derived key; it does not store a separate password verifier.
+successful authenticated decryption is used to verify the generated key; a separate password verification mechanism is not used.
-Alignment with the assignment's password-hashing requirement will be confirmed before implementation.

 ### Storage

-Store the vault in a private directory owned by the current Linux user.
+Store the vault in the private directory of the current user.
-Use restrictive permissions and safe file-opening procedures.
+Restricted access rights and secure file-opening procedures.
-Save changes through a securely created temporary file and atomic replacement, with write errors handled before reporting success.

 ## Proposed vault format